simonowen/pacemuzx/ReadMe.txt

   cat start.part pacman.6[efhj] end.part > pacemuzx.tap

+Then load the .tap tape image in a Spectrum emulator of your choosing.

+Controls:

+  1 = 1 player start
+  2 = 2 player start
+  3 = insert coin

+  C = colour sprites
+  M = mono sprites
+  H = hard difficulty (hold during ROM boot)

+  Cursor keys, Q/A/O/P, Kempston/Sinclair joysticks = joystick control

+  Sym-1 to Sym-7 = set display colour, add Shift for bright

 Many thanks to #zx and WOS for feedback and testing :)

 Enjoy!

 ---

+Version 1.5 (2016/11/19)
+- Fixed code overflow crash on mono/colour toggle (thanks Matthew Logue)
+- Changed maze colours to be bright by default, with Shift to dim
+- Changed green ghost to non-bright yellow, to be closer to orange original

 Version 1.4 (2014/03/01)
 - Added support for diagonal control inputs from keyboard and 8-way joysticks